zv/zv.github.com/_posts/2011-10-24-noisedraw.markdown

 <p>
 Since then, the winter has come and gone.
 The birds are starting to sing again I cooler and smaller demos with more interesting effects have been written.
-Nevertheless, this is a neat demo of utilizing the lagrangian change instead of stochastic branching to achieve performant, small, pretty neato blitter counts.
+Nevertheless, this is a neat demo of utilizing the minreg change achieve performant, small, pretty neato blitter counts.
 </p>

 <p>